anastmel/kaiko-cryptomarketdepth/README.md

 ```
 ## Example of Usage

+### Get symbols for supported exchanges

+To get a list of the exchanges Kaiko supports and their symbols, see [this page](https://docs.kaiko.com/#exchanges).

 ### Get the market depth

 To access the comparative market depth of a cryptocurrency pair, such as ETH-USD, on Coinbase and Kraken, you can use the `market_depth()` function provided by the CryptoExchangeDepth module.
 To use this function, you will need to provide your Kaiko API key, which you can obtain by filling out the form on Kaiko's website.
 Once you have your API key, you can specify the start and end time of your data request in ISO format, the instrument (i.e. the pair you are interested in), the exchanges you want to retrieve data from, and the instrument class (e.g. spot, future, perpetual-future, or option).